 Head on over to our full Sony Xperia XZ Premium review for all you need to know.

-Check out our full Sony Xperia XZ review
+Check out our full Xperia XZ1 review for all you need to know.

-You also get the super-fast 'Dash Charge' battery charging tech, a remarkably fast and responsive fingerprint sensor and plenty of other premium features.
+That edge-to-edge 6-inch screen is rather stunning, pumping out punchy, super-bright visuals.
+You also get the super-fast 'Dash Charge' battery charging tech, a remarkably fast and responsive fingerprint sensor and plenty of other premium features, including impressive facial recognition.

 While we really like the Huawei P10 for its solid hardware and user-friendly software, we really can't get behind that crazy £599 asking price.
 Thankfully, the P10 has pretty much been restyled and repackaged as the Honor 9 handset, which can be grabbed for just £380 here in the UK.